EU plans farmer support, import curbs of Ukraine grain | Headlines

 EU plans farmer support, import curbs of Ukraine grain

 While the emergency measures can enter force within days, an EU investigation typically lasts six months.
-European Trade Commissioner Valdis Dombrovskis will discuss the plans later on Wednesday with ministers from the affected countries - Bulgaria, Hungary, Poland, Romania and Slovakia - as well as with Ukrainian counterparts.
+European Trade Commissioner Valdis Dombrovskis discussed the plans on Wednesday with ministers from Bulgaria, Hungary, Poland, Romania and Slovakia, as well as with Ukrainian counterparts.

 The European Union is preparing 100 million euros ($109.32 million) in compensation for farmers in five countries bordering Ukraine and plans to introduce restrictions on imports of Ukrainian grains.
-Pressure has mounted on Brussels to work out a European Union-wide solution after Warsaw and Budapest banned some imports from Ukraine at the weekend and other eastern Europe countries said they were considering similar action.
+Pressure has mounted on Brussels to work out a European Union-wide solution after Poland and Hungary banned some imports from Ukraine last weekend and other eastern European countries said they were considering similar action.

 The countries became transit routes for Ukrainian grain that could not be exported by sea because of Russia's invasion.
 Bottlenecks then led to the grain becoming trapped, forcing local farmers to compete with an influx of cheap Ukrainian imports they said lowered the value of their own crops.

-Separately, the European Commission, which oversees trade policy for the 27-nation European Union, plans an investigation into whether measures are required for other sensitive products.
+Separately, the European Commission, which oversees trade policy for the 27-nation EU, plans an investigation into whether measures are required for other sensitive products.
 While the emergency measures can enter force within days, an EU investigation typically lasts six months.

+European Trade Commissioner Valdis Dombrovskis discussed the plans on Wednesday with ministers from Bulgaria, Hungary, Poland, Romania and Slovakia, as well as with Ukrainian counterparts.
+"We agreed today that we will continue these talks ... the next meeting will be at the beginning of next week - Monday, Tuesday," Polish Agriculture Minister Robert Telus told state-controlled broadcaster TVP Info.

-Poland, which is especially under pressure from its agricultural lobby in an election year, banned all grain imports, but agreed to allow grain to transit after discussions with Kyiv. ($1 = 0.9147 euros)
+Poland, which is especially under pressure from its agricultural lobby in an election year, banned all grain imports, but agreed to allow grain to transit after discussions with Ukraine. ($1 = 0.9147 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)